 there existed the distinct possibility of only one or two of us emerging come spring, leaving in our wake well-manicured corpses and one seriously traumatized sugar bowl.

-Since Groom is what we in the Midwest call a Strong Personality, his response was a strident, “Yea, okay.
+Since Byron is what we in the Midwest call a Strong Personality, his response was a strident, “Yea, okay.
 I agree.”

-Translated, this means one glorious night in September Girl and I toted home a flat-screen television (something we don’t have back in the States), a DVD player, and about 40 pounds of food.
+Translated, this means one glorious night in September Allegra and I toted home a flat-screen television (something we don’t have back in the States), a DVD player, and about 40 pounds of food.

 Naturally, the first thing we discovered was that the DVD player wasn’t “universal” at all, as I’d hoped (DVD’s are made by zone, which means many European players won’t spin U.S. DVD’s, etc.).

 There are few things more fun than making a return when it involves walking a few kilometers and taking a couple of bus rides with elementary aged kids, along with not being able to tell the nice lady at the service counter what the problem is.

 Fortunately, we have the boon of several seasoned expats in our lives.
 Our friend Christina helped negotiate the return, along with helping us find a universal DVD player.
 Our friend Elaine called the people at the cable company and organized the installation; much to my delight, she gave both the Digiturk cable guys and me scripts to follow.
 They were to call me before showing up and give me notice (in case my lolling self needed to strap The Ladies into a bra before receiving visitors, I suppose) by saying “Digiturk.
 Geyliyorum,” which basically means “Digiturk.
 I am coming.”
 In response, I was to say, “Tamam,” which means “okey-dokey, Poodle.”